 Taihape and Napier, at each end of the trail, offer heritage attractions for visitors and a range of quality accommodation, restaurants and local retailers to cater for all your cycling needs.

 However there are no shops in between on the Gentle Annie, so you will need to carry all your supplies.

 Two campgrounds and a farmstay provide the only accommodation along the route.
-The Rangitikei District Council’s Springlands Suspension Bridge Campground approximately 40 km from Taihape and the Department of Conservation-managed Kuripapango Campground, a further 36 km along.
-These are basic camp grounds with toilets and good swimming holes – but no showers or drinking water.
+The Rangitikei District Council’s Springlands Suspension Bridge Campground approximately 40km from Taihape and the Department of Conservation-managed Kuripapango Campground a further 36km along are basic campgrounds with toilets and good swimming holes – but no showers or drinking water.

-Water can be drawn from the river – while it is mostly suitable for drinking, it is recommended that water is boiled (3 min) filtered or treated before drinking.
+DRINKING WATER: Water can be drawn from the river.
+While it is mostly suitable for drinking, it is recommended that water be boiled (3 min), filtered or treated before drinking.

-The Gentle Annie can be cycled year round, although cyclists should be wary of weather conditions during the winter months and go well prepared.
-Cold winds, snow and ice pose potential hazards.
+BEST TIME TO RIDE: The Gentle Annie can be cycled year round, although cyclists should be wary of weather conditions during winter and go well prepared.
+Cold winds, snow and ice are potential hazards.